AustinCodingAcademy/PHPIntermediate/syllabus/07 Introduction to Symfony.md

 #### Dependency Injection
 As a concept, DI is quite simple.
 Instead of creating the dependencies a class needs from within itself, you provide the dependency from the outside.
 If you pass in dependencies via arguments, you can easily swap those out with other test objects or even test values without mutating the fundamental nature of your classes.
-Alas, in the wild this concept is sometimes taken too far, trading readability for testability, which, in my opinion, is a deal breaker!
+Alas, in the field, this concept is sometimes taken too far, trading readability for testability, which, in my opinion, is a deal breaker!

 Lets look at an example of a class with constructor dependency injection and the same class without it.
 ```php